seth586/guides/FreeNAS/freenas_3_tor.md

 ## Guide to ₿itcoin & ⚡Lightning️⚡ on 🦈FreeNAS🦈

-### Why Tor?
-Goto https://bitnodes.earn.com/dashboard/, or http://nodes.bitcoin-russia.ru and sort by onion protocol.
-How many nodes do you see?
-200-500 as of writing.
-This is a tragedy.
-Because of this, nodes that exclusively run on tor have a hard time keeping sync with the network.
-Lets change that.

-The goal of this tor installation is to connect to the bitcoin network via IP and tor, acting as a bridge between 'clearnet' and 'onion'.

-Every bitcoin node should be serving tor connections, there is no reason not to!
-Tor gives users the ability to use the bitcoin network without doxxing their IP address.
-This may not be important in jurisdictions where bitcoin is legal, however you would certainly want a tor connection should you need the privacy!

 ### Install Tor

 Tor is a communications protocol that anonymizes communications by bouncing encrypted data between relays.
-It is also slower than TCP/IP.
+It's like using several different VPNs between client and server.
 By serving TOR connections, you help other nodes that require the privacy.
-If you want to run your node over tor only, you can add `/usr/local/etc/bitcoin.conf` with the line `onlynet=onion`.
+TOR also allows you to securely and privately remote connect to your home server with a static address and zero router configuration!

+This guide runs bitcoind on clearnet and tor, runs lnd exclusively on tor, and privately host ports for remote connections with mobile wallets and electrum clients.

 Lets install!
 ```